-Understand AWS Users’ Primary JTBD Using CloudWatch Synthetics
+Understand AWS Users’ Primary JTBD Using CloudWatch Synthetics's Console

-Role: the first and only UXR embedded in one of AWS's product teams.
-I led the end-to-end research process and completed it in 4 weeks.
+As the first and solo UXR embedded in one of AWS's product teams; I led the end-to-end research process and delivered results in 4 weeks.
+The main stakeholders included the Product lead, Senior PM, Principle designer, and Senior engineering manager.

 Amazon Web Services (AWS) is the most popular vendor in the cloud infrastructure service market.
 In 2022 Q1, it took 33 percent of the entire market, followed by Microsoft Azure at 21%, and Google Cloud at 8%

 CloudWatch Synthetics is one of the monitoring products in AWS.
-When users use Synthetics to monitor a website with consumers using it, instead of monitoring usage data coming from real consumers, Synthetics allows users to create tests that generate fake data simulating consumers’ actions on the website.
-Users use Synthetics to test if the website is up and running, so they could be notified of any problems and fix them before consumers encounter them.
+It allows users to create tests that generate fake data simulating consumers’ actions on the website, so users can automatically test their websites and fix any issues before consumers encounter them.

 Console View 1